The data dictionary contains all the metadata (data about the data) for the files, tables and columns in a dataset. For all files it contains:

 Data dictionary entries for each file are edited separately by selecting the Edit link next to the filename in the data dictionary document.
 Every file--no matter what type--has a data dictionary entry which contains the file metadata for the file:

-Tabular files also have a tab for columnar metadata where you can rename the columns, change their format, and add descriptions for them:
+Tabular files also have a tab for columnar metadata in their data dictionary where you can rename the columns, change their format, and add descriptions for them:

 Changing column names and adding a description is a great way to avoid the ambiguity that comes from having multiple columns with the same name.
 It also renders obscure column names understandable.